Vaccine against HPV (human papilloma virus)

 The vaccine consists of proteins that resemble those on the surface of the virus.
 The vaccine does not contain live viruses and cannot cause HPV infection.

-The vaccine gives an equally good immune response in boys and girls.
-Studies of pre-cancerous lesions show that the vaccine provides more than 90 per cent protection among women who were vaccinated before exposure to HPV infection.
+The vaccine gives an equally good immune response among all children.
+Studies of pre-cancerous lesions and cervical canser show that the vaccine provides more than 90 per cent protection if the vaccine is given before exposure to HPV infection.

-Studies also show that the HPV vaccine is effective up to 10-12 years after vaccination and there is no evidence yet that protection is impaired over time.
-The follow-up of vaccinated individuals will show whether a booster dose is necessary later in life to maintain protection.
+It has so far been shown that the HPV vaccine is effective in more than 13 years after vaccination and there is no evidence yet that protection is impaired over time.
+The follow-up of vaccinated individuals so far, shows that a booster dose is not necessary later in life to maintain protection.
+Recent international studies show good protection already after the first dose.

 Like all medicines, vaccines may cause side effects.
 The most common side effects from the HPV vaccine are temporary: